mdsufz/downloadtool/README.md

 pip install os re platform urllib.request zipfile tarfile distro
 ```

-The tkinter package has some system dependencies.
-You may install this package via `sudo apt-get install python3-tk` (on Ubuntu systems).

 In addition, the [SRAtoolkit](https://github.com/ncbi/sra-tools) is required.
 If you have not installed it you may use our simple install and configuration script see [below](#sratoolkit-install-script)

 ## Download scripts